 The College is protected for losses from employee dishonesty and computer fraud for employees paid in whole or in part from state funds.
 This coverage is with a private insurance company and is handled by the North Carolina Department of Insurance.
 The North Carolina Community College System Office is charged a premium by the private insurance company.
 Coverage limit is \$5,000,000 per occurrence.
 The private insurance company pays 90% of each loss less a \$100,000 deductible.
-Liability insurance for other College employees paid through institutional or county funds are covered by contracts with private insurance companies.
+Losses from employee dishonesty for employees paid from county and institutional funds are covered with private insurance companies.